Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-Quotation marks around the machine name are mandatory in RRF3, but discretionary in earlier firmware versions.
+* Quotation marks around the machine name are mandatory in RRF3, but discretionary in earlier firmware versions.
+* In SBC mode, this command should be in dsf-config.g NOT config.g.

-Using the machine name to access the machine on the network relies on mDNS.
+* Using the machine name to access the machine on the network relies on mDNS.
 This needs to be supported on the device trying to connect.
 See a longer description about [mDNS support here](/User_manual/Machine_configuration/Networking#a-note-about-mdns-local-network-discovery){target=_blank}.

-The machine name is also used as the NetBIOS name, which can help to identify the Duet on a network.
+* The machine name is also used as the NetBIOS name, which can help to identify the Duet on a network.
 This is only supported on Duet 2 WiFi and legacy Duet 0.6/0.85.

-Both the mDNS and NetBIOS name are limited to 15 characters.
+* Both the mDNS and NetBIOS name are limited to 15 characters.
 If you use a longer name, the mDNS name will be the first 15 characters, eg if the Duet name is "3DPrinterWithVeryLongName", you should still be able to connect to "3DPrinterWithVe.local".

 ## M551: Set Password